fieldghost/batAlert/readme.txt

     4. Magic

 Wanna tweak it?
 THRESHOLD variable (line 9) can be adjusted.
-Set to 10
+Default as 10.

 Wanna improve it?
 Please do.
 I'm not that good at bash (yet)